Racial and Ethnic Diversity in Elite Ballet Companies

 Barriers to Entry

 The path to becoming a professional ballet dancer is fraught with barriers, particularly for dancers of color.
 Ballet training is notoriously expensive, contributing to economic disparities in access for aspiring dancers.
-The high costs of shoes, clothing, and auditions present substantial financial obstacles; pointe shoes alone can cost around $75.
+The high costs of shoes, clothing, and pointe shoes present substantial financial obstacles; pointe shoes alone can cost around $75.

 Institutional biases within ballet companies also significantly perpetuate these barriers.
 Some companies still practice offensive traditions like Blackface, and dancers of color are rarely cast in principal roles.
-These systemic issues, coupled with micro-aggressions experienced by dancers of color, create an environment that stifles diversity and hinders the career progression of talented individuals.
+These systemic issues, coupled with microaggressions experienced by dancers of color, create an environment that stifles diversity and hinders the career progression of talented individuals.

 Initiatives for Change